amishizaki/Unit-One-Project/README.md

 JavaScript

 User Story:
- As a player, I want the ability to... click on squares and have them react win the game
+As a player, I want the ability to... start the game click on squares and have them react explore the board by clicking on squares explore the pathways of the game find the correct pathway win the game

 Wire Frames: